mesosphere/dcos-docs-site/pages/version-policy/index.md

 </table>

 ## Web Browser and CLI Matrix
 Use the following legend table to see the supported/not supported service for the operating environments on which DC/OS has been tested.
+We test and support two major versions back for the named browsers.

 ### Legend for Web Browser and CLI support matrix
 |Display Icon | Service       |